 Oregon is another state where UHC expansion has been debated and examined.
 The Oregon Medicaid lottery in 2008 was the first time in the US where a randomized controlled study on UHC was possible.
 Data from roughly 6,000 adults who were selected to apply for Medicaid, and 6,000 who were not, allowed for objective evaluation (Baicker, 2013).
-Researchers found no significant improvements over a two year period in direct measurements of health, such as blood pressure, cholesterol, blood sugar, tobacco use, or obesity (James 2015).
+Researchers found no significant improvements over a two-year period in direct measurements of health, such as blood pressure, cholesterol, blood sugar, tobacco use, or obesity (James 2015).
 However, significant benefits arose in the form of greater management for continuing conditions, lower depression, and most significantly, an almost complete elimination of catastrophic out of pocket medical expenses, leading to lower medical debt.
 The primary concern from critics were concerns that objective health outcomes saw no improvement, and that while self-reported health did show significant improvement, it was less important given the inherent noise in self-reported data.
 Given these concerns, UHC was seen as politically infeasible, even though 62% of Oregon voters would “definitely” or “probably” support a UHC plan that would double or triple state taxes (Rosenberg 2020).